Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5. Switch

 5.1.
 Write a program that read a digit and diplay by spelling 5.2.
-Write a program that read any number and display equivalent romana number
+Write a program that read any number and display equivalent roman number